lamps-wg/csr-attestation/draft-ounsworth-csr-attestation.md

 }
 ~~~

+A CSR MAY contain one or more instance of `AttestAttribute` to allow,
+for example a key attestation
+asserting the storage properties of the private key as well as a platform
+attestation asserting the firmware version and other general properties
+of the device, or multiple key attestations signed by certificate chains
+on different cryptographic algorithms.

 ##  AttestCertsAttribute

 The "AttestCertsAttribute" contains a sequence of certificates that
 may be needed to validate the contents of an attestation statement
 contained in an attestAttribute.
-By convention, the first element of
+The set of certificates should contain
-the SEQUENCE SHOULD contain the object that contains the public key
-needed to directly validate the attestAttribute.
-The remaining
+the object that contains the public key needed to directly validate the
-elements should chain that data back to an agreed upon root of trust
+AttestAttribute.
+The remaining elements should chain that data back to
-for attestations.
+an agreed upon root of trust for attestations.
+No order is implied, it is
+the Verifier's responsibility to perform the appropriate certificate path building.

+A CSR MUST contain at most 1 `AttestCertsAttribute`.
+In the case where
+the CSR contains multiple instances of `AttestAttribute` representing
+multiple attestations, all necessary certificates MUST be contained in
+the same instance of `AttestCertsAttribute`.

 ~~~
 id-aa-attestChainCerts OBJECT IDENTIFIER ::= { id-aa (TBDAA1) }

-attestCertsAttribute ATTRIBUTE ::= {
+AttestCertsAttribute ATTRIBUTE ::= {
-  TYPE SEQUENCE OF CertificateChoice
+  TYPE SET OF CertificateChoice
   COUNTS MAX 1
   IDENTIFIED BY id-aa-attestChainCerts
 }
 ~~~

 ##  AttestStatement